KohlhardtC/roboclaw_ros/README.md

 # roboclaw_ros
 This is a ROS2 node for the Roboclaw motor controllers made by [Basicmicro Motion Control](https://www.basicmicro.com).
 This code is a fork of of the [ROS1 code](https://github.com/sonyccd/roboclaw_ros) created by Brad Bazemore.

-This work has been llightly tested and known to work with at least a recent Roboclaw 2x7A Motor Controller.
+This work has been llightly tested and known to work with ROS2 Foxy and a recent Roboclaw 2x7A Motor Controller.

 ## Before you begin
 Before you use this package you need to tune the controller on the Roboclaw.
 This will requare the